Advertisement

 If you’re driving at a reasonable speed and notice a pothole on the highway, downshift to a lower gear before you hit the pothole.

-Recommended: How to Turn on Heat in a Car
+Recommended: How to Drift a Front Wheel Drive Car

 Meanwhile, drivers with automatic transmission vehicles should gently tap the brakes before hitting the pothole.